-MAT 462 Number Theory (1) i,ii,iii.
+MAT 462 Number Theory (1) i (even numbered years).
 Study of divisibility, primes, congruences, diphantine equations, arithmetic functions, partitions, fibonacci numbers, and continued fractions.
 An independent method of study will be used.
 Prerequisite: MAT 207

-MAT 463 History of Mathematics (1) i,ii,iii.
+MAT 463 History of Mathematics (1) i (even numbered years).
 Study of the origins, philosophy and development of mathematics.
 An independent method of study will be used.
 Prerequisite: MAT 207.